nya3jp/cros-bazel/rust/README.md

 If the crate doesn't exist, or if the version needs to be updated, then:

 ##### @alchemy-crates
-Modify the `//bazel/rust/alchemy_crates/Cargo.toml`, then cd to the directory that contains it and run `cargo update --workspace` to update the lockfile.
+Modify the `//bazel/Cargo.toml`, then cd to the directory that contains it and run `cargo update --workspace` to update the lockfile.
-You also need to do the same thing with `//bazel/Cargo.toml`.

 ##### @crates
 Modify `//third_party/rust_crates/projects/.../Cargo.toml`, then run `third_party/rust_crates/vendor.py`.